 You could learn everything about being a virtual assistant overnight, however…

-Finding clients and landing on a contract isn’t always that easy.
+Finding clients and landing a contract isn’t always that easy.
 But truthfully, all you need to do is to push on and continue improving.

 With that, let’s start with the first step: